Alyftrek

 A new trial currently looking for participants is aiming to learn more about the effects of Kaftrio in children aged 12 months to younger than 24 months.
 Kaftrio has been approved for children aged 2 years and older, but has not yet been approved for this age group.

-Research is continuing to look at improving modulator options for everyone with CF. For example, the ongoing HIT-CF and CHOICES study is looking at a new triple combination modulator therapy in people with rare gene variants who are not eligible for Kaftrio.
-There are two parts to this study.
-Recruitment is currently open for the second part of the study, however you must have taken part in the first part of the study to take part.
+Research is continuing to look at improving modulator options for everyone with CF. You can read about a recent study, that looked at a new triple combination modulator therapy in people with rare gene variants who are not eligible for Kaftrio.
+Recruitment for this study is now closed.

 -